benevolenttech/btek.cc/_posts/2017-04-13-how-to-make-your-site-search-engine-friendly.md

 ---

-In this second of our SEO primer series, we cover the highest impact strategies to attract more people to your site.
+In this first of our SEO primer series, we cover the highest impact strategies to attract more people to your site.

 1. **Make your site search engine friendly &lt;– you are here**
 2. Plan your content